 The impact [of completing an outdoor adventure course] doesn't just take the form of a thrill, it takes the form of a revelation: "OMG, I can't believe I just did that.
 Wow!
 What else might be possible?"
 Indeed—all sorts of things.
 There's an enormous satisfaction that comes not only from overcoming your own self-doubts, but in realizing so many new possibilities.
 And when goals become more ambitious, motivation and grit inevitably emerge.
 True self-confidence spawns self-discipline.
 Organizing towards future objectives becomes second-nature.

 Traditional boats in good working order are relatively rare.
 They were never produced on modern assembly lines, and only a few boatwrights still build them.
 That means they are/were hand-crafted by passionate artisans.
-That's why we like them.
+And so we like them.
 Each of ours has its own unique personality, and both were constructed not only with old-school expertise but with love.
 Of course, with so much rope, they're a lot of fun to sail.

 If it's character you're trying to build, it helps to surround yourself with things that exude (charm and) character.
 That would include not only our boats, but many of the places we visit.